dynovaio/newrelic-sb-sdk-playground/README.md

 poetry install
 ```

-3. Create a `.env` file with your New Relic API key
+3. Create a `.env` file with your New Relic API key and your New Relic account id

 ```bash
 cp .env.example .env